 Pha That Luang- Vientiane’s Holiest Shrine

-Located in Vientiane’s northeastern part, this temple is probably the most important religious and cultural monument in Laos.
+Located in Vientiane’s northeastern part, this temple is probably the most important religious and cultural monument in Laos and one of the most interesting things. todo in Vientiane.
 The temple was constructed in 1566 on top of the remains of an ancient Khmer temple.
 Additionally, according to historical sources, a temple existed here as early as 250 B.C. when King Ashoka sent workers in Vientiane to build a temple where they would consecrate a piece of Buddha’s breastbone.

 Whether this is true or not, no one can deny the temple’s stunning architecture and its importance to Laos.
 The golden dome-shaped stupa is perhaps the most iconic monument in Laos and it can even be found on the country’s national seal and most currency bills.